microsoft/r-server-hospital-length-of-stay/data-scientist.md

 Among the key variables to learn from data are number of previous admissions as well as various diagnostic codes and lab results.
 (View the [full data set description.](input_data.html) )

-In this template, the final scored data is stored in SQL Server -  (`Forest_Prediction_Reg`) model.
+In this template, the final scored data is stored in SQL Server -  (`Boosted_Prediction`) model.
 This data is then visualized in PowerBI.

 To try this out yourself, see the [Quick Start](START_HERE.html) section on the main page.